Allen Funt: Early life and education

 Funt was born into a Jewish family in New York City, New York.
-His father Isidore Funt was a diamond wholesaler, and his mother was Paula Saferstein Funt.
+His father, Isidore Funt, was a diamond wholesaler, and his mother was Paula Saferstein Funt.

-Allen graduated from high school at age 15.
-Too young to attend college on his own, he studied at Pratt Institute (also located in Brooklyn).
-He later earned a bachelor's degree in fine arts from Cornell University, studied business administration at Columbia University, then returned to Pratt for additional art instruction.
+Funt graduated from high school at age 15.
+Too young to attend college on his own, he studied at the Pratt Institute.
+He later earned a bachelor's degree in fine arts from Cornell University, studied business administration at Columbia University, and returned to Pratt for additional art instruction.

 Career

 Radio and television

-Trained in commercial art, Funt worked for an advertising agency in their art department, but he eventually moved to its radio department.
+Trained in commercial art, Funt worked for an advertising agency in its art department, but he eventually moved to its radio department.
 Among his first jobs for radio, he wrote for Truth or Consequences and assisted US First Lady Eleanor Roosevelt with her radio commentaries.